j-berg-au/BOUNDLESS/content/Notes.md

 - As a Mage, always keep Mana spare to block damage.
 - Adepts & Mages who aren't being targeted become much more effective.
 ### General
+- Something effected by the round number (on even rounds, you gain X. on odd rounds, X)
-MIGHT save is too common, try to balance out saves.
+- MIGHT save is too common, try to balance out saves.

-Maybe encourage hands-on resource management.
+- Maybe encourage hands-on resource management.
 Tokens for Adrenaline, Focus Points, Mana, etc.

-Maybe add a Prone status
+- Maybe add a Prone status

-Maybe add a talent that allows your persistent damage to interact with VULNERABLE?
+- Maybe add a talent that allows your persistent damage to interact with VULNERABLE?

-Maybe add corresponding conditions to VULNERABLE and WEAK, RESITANT and STRENGTH perhaps?
+- Maybe add corresponding conditions to VULNERABLE and WEAK, RESITANT and STRENGTH perhaps?

-Evolving weapons would be cool
+- Evolving weapons would be cool

-Steal Hooks & Afflictions from CAIN.
+- Steal Hooks & Afflictions from CAIN.
 ### Abilities
 More abilities that force saves
 Steal from Dragonback
 Steal from 5e
 Steal from PF2e
+Steal from Magnagothica Maleghast
 **Moves**
 - Hook someone and pull them closer (Blackbeard from LANCER)
 - Save vs Fear?